Mala Synagogue: Establishment of synagogue

-There are different opinions made by from historians about the origin of the Mala Synagogue.
+There are different opinions made by historians about the origin of the Mala Synagogue.

 According to Prem Doss Swami Doss Yehudi, a Dravidian Judaist and historian, an ancient Jewish Malayalam folk song mentions that the synagogue was built in the 11th century using the wood donated to Joseph Rabban in 1000 CE by the king of the erstwhile Kodungallur Kingdom.
 The first structure was dismantled during the 14th century for unknown reasons (presumably after the Great Periyar Flood of 1341 but not necessarily due to the floods) and a new building was constructed in 1400.

-This reconstructed 14th-century synagogue was renovated almost four centuries later, in 1792, most likely to repair the damages suffered during the Mysorean invasion of Kerala by Tipu Sultan during the Second Anglo-Mysore War of early 1780s.
+This reconstructed 14th-century synagogue was renovated almost four centuries later, in 1792, most likely to repair the damages suffered during the Mysorean invasion of Kerala by Tipu Sultan during the Second Anglo-Mysore War of the early 1780s.
 However, Rev. Thomas Dawson, a CMS missionary stationed in Kochi during 1817, had a different opinion.
 During his site visits, he found that even though almost three decades had passed since Tipu Sultan's surrender of Malabar to the British in 1792, the synagogue building still remained in ruins.

 In 1909, the old 19th-century building was rebuilt (in part or in full) on the same foundation.
 There is also another view on the existence of historical evidence indicating that the synagogue was constructed in 1597.